 - How is the plan evaluated?
 How frequently is this done?

-- How are the plan and results of its evaluation disseminated to faculty, students, alumni, and/or other interested parties?
+- How is the plan, or an executive summary of the plan, shared with faculty, students, alumni, or other interested parties?

 CAA’s Definition of “Long-Term”